IDEA-CUHK/BQSim/README.md

 ## Description

-1. Hardware dependencies: A CUDA-enabled GPU with at least 48 GB of memory, 20 GB of system RAM, and 2 GB of free disk space.
+1. Hardware dependencies: An x86 host with a CUDA-enabled GPU (at least 48 GB of memory), 20 GB of system RAM, and 2 GB of free disk space.

 2. Software dependencies: Our experiments are conducted on a Ubuntu 22.04.3 LTS machine with the following software dependencies: